Chart Color Schemes

 Infrastructure

-Kanimbla has limited levels of nearby infrastructure activity, ranking in the 14thth percentile nationally
+Kanimbla has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified one major project likely impacting the region: Kamerunga to Woree Transmission Line Replacement Project, Far North Private Hospital, Stan Williams Park Upgrades, and Cairns Western Arterial Road Duplication are key projects, with the following list detailing those of most relevance.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified one major project expected to impact the region: Kamerunga to Woree Transmission Line Replacement Project, Far North Private Hospital, Stan Williams Park Upgrades, Cairns Western Arterial Road Duplication.
+These projects are likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.